What Is the Statute of Limitations for an Injury Lawsuit? The statute of limitations is a law that specifies deadlines...

 The injuries sustained by the victims were not life-threatening, but they were severe.
 Rescuers took all four victims to nearby hospitals to treat their injuries.
 In addition to their pain and suffering, they may have also incurred undue medical bills and lost income while off work recovering.

-The crash raises questions about who should be held liable for such accidents, and how much compensation they should receive if they're found liable.
+The crash raises questions about who to sue for a bus accident and how much compensation they should receive if they’re found liable.

 Did the car’s driver cause the accident by losing control of his or her own vehicle?
 What caused the driver to lose control of the vehicle, and was it liable for the collision?
 Should or could the bus driver have taken action to avoid the crash?